gallochris/evdev-byc/pages/index.md

 ### What can you find here?

-The current focus is the 2024 college football season.
+The current focus is the 2024-25 college basketball season.

 Data includes:
+- head-to-head conference results
+- gamelog of all DI games
+- conference standings and point differentials
+- log of WAB (wins-above-baseline) for individual teams

+In January, I plan to sunset a lot of the college football data for the 2024 season.

+Previous data includes:
 - team ratings from FPI and F+
 - conference standings and point differentials
 - point spreads and totals

-As of November 22, I'm starting to add 2024-25 college basketball data.
-This includes:
-- non-conference results
+- playoff rankings
-- head-to-head conference records

 ### Data sources